lando-tech/drawmate/README.md

 - **Upcoming releases:** I’ll be pushing wheels for multiple architectures and Python versions via GitHub Releases over the coming weeks.
 - **No changes to the JSON API** — existing JSON templates and workflows are still fully compatible.
 - **Now pip-installable!** 🎉
-  You can install the new version directly with:
+  Once I have built the wheels, you'll be able to install the new version directly with:

   ```
   pip install drawmate